| Title: | Sum of Single Effects Linear Regression |

 Other arguments used by generic predict function.
 These extra arguments are not used here. |

-, predicted or fitted outcomes
+For type = "response", predicted or fitted outcomes

-are returned; for type = "coefficients"
+are returned; for type = "coefficients", the estimated

 coefficients are returned.
 If the susie fit has intercept =

-(which is common when using susie_suff_stat
+NA (which is common when using susie_ss) then

 predictions are computed using an intercept of 0, and a warning is